fMercury/Rednit/Rednit/README.md

 yarn relayer:start
 ```

-then deploy contracts for the example application and run the application (from new console in the `universal-login-example` directory):
+then deploy contracts for the rednit application and run the application (from new console in the `rednit` directory):

 ```
 yarn contracts:deploy